Opposition to the Iraq War: Popular opposition

 The Iraq War was met with considerable popular opposition in the United States, beginning during the planning stages and continuing through the invasion subsequent occupation of Iraq.
 The months leading up to the war saw protests across the United States, the largest of which, held on February 15, 2003 involved about 300,000 to 400,000 protesters in New York City, with smaller numbers protesting in Seattle, San Francisco, Chicago, and other cities.

 Consistent with the anti-war sentiment of the protests, in the months leading up to the Iraq War, American public opinion heavily favored a diplomatic solution over immediate military intervention.
 A January 2003 CBS News/New York Times poll found that 63% of Americans wanted President Bush to find a diplomatic solution to the Iraq situation, compared with 31% who favored immediate military intervention.
 That poll also found, however, that if diplomacy failed, support for military action to remove Saddam Hussein was above 60 percent.

 Days before the March 20 invasion, a USA Today/CNN/Gallup Poll found support for the war was related to UN approval.
 Nearly six in 10 said they were ready for such an invasion "in the next week or two."
 But that support dropped off if the U.N. backing was not first obtained.
 If the U.N.
 Security Council were to reject a resolution paving the way for military action, only 54% of Americans favored a U.S. invasion.
 And if the Bush administration did not seek a final Security Council vote, support for a war dropped to 47%.

 Immediately after the 2003 invasion most polls within the United States showed a substantial majority of Americans supporting war.
 In a March 2003 Gallup poll, the day after the invasion, 76% of Americans supported military action against Iraq, but that trend began to shift less than a year after the war began.
 Beginning in December 2004, polls have consistently shown that a majority thinks the invasion was a mistake.
 As of 2006, opinion on what the U.S. should do in Iraq is split, with a slight majority generally favoring setting a timetable for withdrawal, but against withdrawing immediately.
 However, in this area responses vary widely with the exact wording of the question.

-Since the invasion of Iraq, one of the most visible leaders of popular opposition in the U.S. has been Cindy Sheehan, the mother of Casey Sheehan, a soldier killed in Iraq.
+After the invasion of Iraq, one of the most visible leaders of popular opposition in the U.S. was Cindy Sheehan, the mother of Casey Sheehan, a soldier killed in Iraq.
 Sheehan's role as an anti-war leader began with her camping out near President Bush's ranch in Crawford, Texas, and continued with a nationwide tour and trips to Europe and South America.